Market Access Expansion

 Bovine Spongiform encephalopathy

-On May 27, 2021, Canada received negligible risk status for Bovine Spongiform encephalopathy (BSE) under the World Organisation for Animal Health (OIE).
+On May 27, 2021, Canada received negligible risk status for Bovine Spongiform encephalopathy (BSE) under the World Organisation for Animal Health (WOAH).
 This announcement placed Canada alongside the US at the lowest designation of risk for transmission of BSE.
 Requirements for this status include demonstration that the last born case of classical BSE was at least 11 years ago and that effective surveillance and control measures are in place.
 CCA collaborated with the Government of Canada to submit this application and ensure its success.

 CCA will now focus on several remaining market access priorities in the wake of the BSE era:

 - Advocate for the alignment of specified risk material (SRM) removal with US regulations to equalize market use of meat and bonemeal.
-Currently, additional costs of SRM removal for Canada compared to the US are approximately $35 million per year.
+Currently, additional costs of SRM removal for Canada compared to the US are approximately C$35 million per year.

 - Advocate for the removal of market access barriers adopted due to BSE.
 This includes aligning access requirements for certain markets with those provided to the US and establishing access for additional products such as OTM beef and offals.
-Priority countries include South Korea, Taiwan, Indonesia, and China.
+Priority countries include South Korea, Indonesia, and China.

 - Advocate for the removal of remaining feeder and replacement export requirements for the US, to enhance market access.